gitlabhq/gitlabhq/doc/development/fe_guide/performance.md

 - **Identifying Controller Paths:**
-  If you are unsure what controller and action corresponds to a given page, you can find this out by checking `document.body.dataset.page` while on any page within gitlab.com.
+  If you are unsure what controller and action corresponds to a given page, you can find this out by inspecting `document.body.dataset.page` within your browser's developer console while on any page within gitlab.

 - **Keep Entry Points Lite:**
   Page-specific javascript entry points should be as lite as possible.
 These